aim-high/Filemaker-Docusign-Integration/README.md

 The above example would set your DocusignSN Filemaker field to the value of Docusign's SSN tab.

 ###### Template changes
-If there's any addition/subtraction of tabs in your template envelope, you must adjust your created JSON Object (shown above) accordingly.
+If there's any addition/subtraction of tabs in your template envelope, you **must** adjust the JSONSetElement statement to create your JSON Object accordingly.
 * Troubleshooting: Every tab name label must not be empty!
 Otherwise your JSON object will not be created.